Ensio Koivunen: Investigation and capture

 The plastic was important evidence since it had a serial number that was assumed to belong to the Citroën the girls were last seen riding in.
 Since the plastic was made in Sweden, five Swedish companies were contacted about the matter.
 However, it was eventually determined that the plastic had probably come through Finland with some electrical equipment and was not linked to any Swedish-registered automobile.
 The victims' shoes were tied neatly in lines, and at the time of the autopsy were in a smiling position.
 Ethanol was later found in their blood, and both had been sexually assaulted.
 The cause of death was determined as carbon monoxide poisoning.

 The NBI combined the investigation of the cases, as the girls' killings were very similar and close in proximity.
-All the victims had been abducted and their goods found in the Southern Finland Province.
+All the victims had been abducted and their bodies found in the Southern Finland Province.
 The NBI, for the first time in its history, received pictures of the victims, which were distributed from all around Southern Finland to filling stations and dance venues.
 On one of the photographs, there were fingerprints of a man who had been to the Ingå labor camp.
 His car, a 1967 Dodge Dart, registration number BNL-99, was searched.
 According to anonymous tips, the Dodge had been seen several times at the locations of the abductions.

 On 26 September the police found and arrested the Dodge's owner, 41-year-old Ensio Kalevi Koivunen, in the town of Hanko.
 His car and his home were searched.
 Two illegal pistols, a woman's belt and a camera were found.